 When your company invests in ERP software, you can typically expect a 10-15 year span of using the software before it becomes outdated or misaligned with the needs of your organization.
-Therefore, to receive a positive ROI on your investment, there is need to research well before spending significant amounts of money, resources and time in ERP software.
-Moreover, by investing in upgrades throughout the software’s lifecycle, companies get even more out of using their ERP systems.
+Therefore, to receive a positive ROI on your investment, you need to do your research before spending significant amounts of money, resources, and time on ERP software.
+Moreover, by investing in upgrades throughout the software’s lifecycle, companies will get even more out of using their ERP systems.

 Here are some critical success factors that companies looking to upgrade their ERP software need to consider:

 The frequent upgrades released by ERP vendors can leave users playing catch-up.
 Any upgrades should be considered both from a value and execution perspective.
 An upgrade analysis is crucial to determining the need for upgrading.
 The motivation for upgrading varies from company to company.
 For the most part, upgrading enables companies to enjoy new functionalities and features in the ERP.